netgen/ibexa-site-api/docs/introduction/index.rst

 Handling Content from different siteaccesses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additionally to what's described above, it possible to safely fetch Content from different
+Additionally to what's described above, its possible to safely fetch Content from different
 siteaccesses as well.
 That is controlled by :ref:`Cross-siteaccess Content<cross_siteaccess_content>`
 feature, read the documentation there for more information on how and when that is the case.